 The Anatolian Shepherd Dog is a native of Turkey, where they were bred as a shepherd’s companion and livestock guardian.
 They were created with specific traits to resemble the size and color of livestock they defended so predators wouldn’t detect them among the flock.

 Novice pet parents beware.
-Not only are dogs of this breed big; they’re known to be stubborn.
+Not only are dogs of this breed big; they’re generally known to be stubborn.
 Anatolian Shepherd Dogs require firm, consistent trainers with experience handling dogs.
 Also, be ready to clean up all the fur they shed throughout the year.

 A trained and well-socialized Anatolian Shepherd is a friend and guardian for anyone they consider to be their “flock,” which includes the human members of their family.
 They’re even friendly with their human children; although, their size makes it easy for them to knock over a kid during vigorous play.
 They may also chase other pets or animals if their humans don’t train them properly.